wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     String sql = "SELECT id, name FROM users WHERE tenant_id = ?
 ORDER BY " + column + " " + direction;
     ```

-    Anti-pattern — reject in code review: concatenating `request.getParameter(...)` into a `Statement.executeQuery` string, and concatenating an `order`/`column`/`table` value into the query even when the other params are bound.
+    Anti-pattern to reject in code review: concatenating `request.getParameter(...)` into a `Statement.executeQuery` string, and concatenating an `order`/`column`/`table` value into the query even when the other params are bound.

 === "Go stack"

-    `database/sql` with placeholders (`?`, `$1`, `:name` — the syntax is driver-specific, check the driver docs).
+    `database/sql` with placeholders (`?`, `$1`, `:name`; the syntax is driver-specific, check the driver docs).
 For a one-shot query use `db.QueryContext(ctx, query, args...)`; for a reused statement, `db.PrepareContext` then `stmt.QueryContext`, with `defer stmt.Close()` / `defer rows.Close()`.
-Prepared statements cannot parameterise identifiers, so allow-list them through a package-level `map[string]string` with a comma-ok lookup.
+Prepared statements cannot parameterize identifiers, so allow-list them through a package-level `map[string]string` with a comma-ok lookup.

     ```go
-    // Value — always a placeholder
+    // Value - always a placeholder
     row := db.QueryRowContext(ctx,
         "SELECT id, name FROM users WHERE tenant = $1 AND id = $2",
         tenantID, userID)

-    // Identifier — allow-list with comma-ok, never concatenated raw var validOrderColumns = map[string]string{
+    // Identifier - allow-list with comma-ok, never concatenated raw var validOrderColumns = map[string]string{
         "name": "NAME", "created": "CREATED_AT",
     }